-Your MySQL database cluster contains your most business-critical data and therefore proper performance under load is critical to business health.
-If response time is slow, customers (and staff) get frustrated and the business suffers a slow-down.
+Your MySQL database cluster contains your most business-critical data, and therefore proper performance under load is critical to business health.
+If response time is slow, customers (and staff) get frustrated, and the business suffers a slow-down.

 If the database layer is unable to keep up with demand, all applications can and will suffer slow performance as a result.